StephanieGonzalez25/StephanieGonzalez25.github.io/projects/bouncing-box/README.md

     - [TODO 8: Go Live](#todo-8-go-live)

 # Overview
+# (Skim over most of this, but read the section explaining how TODOs work carefully)
 We're going to create a simple game where a box moves across the screen at an increased speed after each click.

 <a href="https://output.jsbin.com/goyuhod/9" target="_blank"> When you are done it should look like this (Right Click --> Open in new tab) </a>